 This set of waterfalls is absolutely picturesque and gets my vote for the best swimming spot.
 The water is surprisingly warm, and the pool gets the morning sun, making it a refreshing dip.
 Straight from Ubud, Banyumala Twin Waterfall is about 57 km, or a 1 hour and 45-minute drive.
 Once we turned off the main road, we were going down a one-way, mostly dirt and very bumpy road for a few kilometers.
 Luckily, it was still early in the morning, so we didn’t have to find out what happens when another car is coming in the opposite direction.
 From the parking lot, it’s about a 15-minute hike down a steep set of stairs to the twin waterfalls.
 Entrance is 15,000Rp (or a little over $1USD), which is a typical fee for most waterfalls in Bali.
 We spent almost two hours here, and only one other tourist stopped by.

-Sekumpul seems to be an easy win for Bali’s most beautiful.
+Sekumpul Waterfall seems to be an easy win for Bali’s most beautiful waterfall.
 It also takes the longest to get to with a 45-minute hike down to the waterfall, but that’s a small price to pay for such a big reward.
-The entrance fee to Sekumpul is IDR 15,000, and IDR 5,000 to Fuji which is just another few minutes down the way.
+The entrance fee to Sekumpul Waterfall is IDR 15,000, and IDR 5,000 to Fuji Waterfall which is just another few minutes down the way.
 The path is clearly marked and easy to follow, but the locals that you met before you get to the official entrance may tell you a guide is necessary.
-They typically charge anywhere between 100k and 400k per person.
+They typically charge anywhere between 100k and 400k per person for a guide to Sekumpul Waterfall.
 I am sure they can provide some helpful commentary about the area and offer tips about swimming in the waterfalls, but just know that you do not have to hire a guide.
 If you’re not looking forward to the hike back up, there’s a lot at the mid-way point with moped drivers that will give you a ride to the parking lot for about 25k.
 Or, it’s a 20-minute walk back from there.

-These waterfalls are enough to fill one day, but if you’re staying in the area and have more time, check out Munduk and NungNung.
+These waterfalls are enough to fill one day, but if you’re staying in the area and have more time, check out Munduk Waterfall and NungNung Waterfall.

 Day 2 – Waterfalls Near Ubud